The Hidden Uncertainty in a Neural Networks Activations: Experiments

-We estimate the density of the hidden representations on the training data of FCNet trained on MNIST and of resnet trained on SVHN using a \ac{gmm}.
-Each training and subsequent density estimation is conducted five times independently yielding mean and standard deviation of our results.
+We estimate the output-conditional density of the hidden representations on the training data of FCNet trained on MNIST and of ResNet18 trained on SVHN using one \ac{gmm} with five components per class.
+Each training and subsequent density estimation is conducted five times independently yielding mean and standard deviation.
 We quantify epistemic and aleatoric uncertainty according to eq.~\ref{eq:epistemic} and eq.~\ref{eq:aleatoric}.
+We compare our results to MC dropout \cite{gal2016dropout} and deep ensembles \cite{lakshminarayanan2017simple} for which we compute aleatoric and epistemic uncertainty according to \cite{gal2017deep} (see supplement).

-First, we evaluate the behaviour of the epistemic uncertainty estimate when leaving the training data distribution in small discrete steps.
-Therefore, we compute the AUROC between the unperturbed testset and each perturbation magnitude.
-The AUROC measures how well a binary classifier identifies the perturbed test samples based on the estimated epistemic uncertainty.
+First, we evaluate the behaviour of the epistemic uncertainty estimate when the input is shifted away from the training data distribution in small discrete steps.
+We expect epistemic uncertainty to correlate with model generalisation, which is the observed behaviour of established methods such as MC dropout and deep ensembles.
+We chose to compare with these methods due to their popularity.
+We compute the \ac{auroc} between the unperturbed testset and each perturbation magnitude.
+The \ac{auroc} measures how well a binary classifier identifies the perturbed test samples based on the estimated epistemic uncertainty.
 On MNIST we rotate test samples from $0^{\circ}$ to $180^{\circ}$ in $20^{\circ}$ steps and on SVHN we add independent Gaussian noise to the pixel values of input images, while increasing the standard deviation from 0 to 80 with step size 10.
-Fig. \ref{fig:qualitative_uncertainty} shows the results ((a) MNIST (b) SVHN).
-The left plots visualize the accuracy of the corresponding classifier.
-The center of Fig. \ref{fig:qualitative_uncertainty} compares epistemic uncertainty estimates obtained from layers of varying depth and the right side compares epistemic uncertainty obtained from hidden representations with common scalable approaches.
-Epistemic uncertainty of MC Dropout and Deep Ensembles is computed as the mutual information between the predictions and the weights \cite{gal2017deep}.
+Fig. \ref{fig:qualitative_uncertainty} shows the results.

-We observe that the epistemic uncertainty obtained from density estimates from shallow layers behave more conservative in the sense that they are quicker to label perturbed data as \ac{ood}.
-On the other side, epistemic uncertainty from deeper layers behaves less conservative and similar as MC Dropout and Deep Ensembles, while only requiring training one model and performing one forward pass.
+We observe that the epistemic uncertainty obtained from density estimates from shallow layers behaves more conservatively in the sense that they are quicker to label perturbed data as \ac{ood}.
+On the other side, epistemic uncertainty estimates from deeper layers behave less conservatively and similar to MC Dropout and Deep Ensembles, while only requiring training one model and a single forward pass.